adrian-dip/boost/README.md

 ## Serving the model

-To serve the model (backbone: `deberta-xsmall`) using this code, you need to upload it to a Flask server that supports Pytorch.
+To serve the model (backbone: `deberta-small`) using this code, you need to upload it to a Flask server that supports Pytorch.
 The endpoint is a Chrome extension that detects typing and automatically sends the content a few seconds after you stop.
 Inference is fast enough on a single CPU core, which can process a couple of queries per second.

 ## Full model